comparison · cleanshot-x

 Which one should you pick

-- You also need video or GIF recording.
+- You also need screen, GIF, or video recording.

-- You share captures externally and want view-tracking links.
+- You share captures externally and want view-tracking links with expiry and passwords.

 - You're on macOS 11 or 12 (DrawShot requires 13+).